chainer/chainer/docs/source/contribution.rst

 In general, new features in the development branch are not backported to the stable versions.
 If such backports can be motivated and are necessary however, they are welcomed.
-In that a case, a backport PR must be sent to the latest ``vN`` branch.
+In such a case, a backport PR must be sent to the latest ``vN`` branch.
 **Note that we do not accept any feature backport PRs to older versions because we are not running quality assurance workflows (e.g. CI) for older versions which means that we cannot ensure that the PR is correctly ported.**

 There are some rules on sending backport PRs.